THE FANTASTIC PLASTIC CLASSIC #10

 QUALIFICATIONS:

-REGION 2: This show will also be a Region 2 qualifier; any horse with a 1st through 4th place will qualify for the 2012 Region 2 Championship Show.
+GOLDEN WEST / REGION 2 CHAMPIONSHIP SHOW: This show will be a Region 2 qualifier; any horse that will qualifies for the upcoming return of the Region 2 Championship Show per that showholder\'s rules will be eligible.

 RULES/NOTES:

-Extra Horses: limit of 2 horses per class may be added at the rate of $1.00 per horse - payable at the table.
+Extra Horses: 2 horses maximum per class may be added at the rate of $1.00 per horse - Payable at the table.
+Due to unpaid IOUs on dollar-horses in past shows this is now a cash-only opportunity.

 General Class Information: Classes may be split, combined or canceled, depending upon the number of entries, at the discretion of the judge and/or showholder.

 Scale Descriptions: The models commonly termed Traditional and/or Classic will show in the regular classes.
-Models commonly termed Stablemate, TinyMite, Littlebit, Pebbles and Chips will show in the Mini classes where a mini class alternative is noted.
+Models commonly termed Stablemate, TinyMite, Littlebit, Pebbles, Chips and Micro-Mini will show in the Mini Class Division.

-AWARDS: Paper Flats to 5th Place in Classes, rosettes to Championships and Over-All Grand Championships
+Awards: Paper Flats to 5th Place in Classes, rosettes to Championships, Sub-Divisional championships, Division Grand Championships and Over-All Best In Show Grand Championships

-Each entry must have a 3"x5" card.
+Each entry must have a 3x5 card.
 WHITE CARDS for Breed classes, COLORED CARDS for Collectibility classes.
 On the up side, type or print clearly the class number, breed and gender.
-On the down side, print the horse's name and the shower's name.
-For security purposes, you may tag your horses but please be careful to have only the horse's breed and gender showing when you place it in the show ring.
-Do not place your horse's hooves on another entry's card or leg tags.
+On the down side, print the horse name and the shower name.
+For security purposes, you may tag your horses but please be careful to have only the breed and gender showing when you place it in the show ring.
+Do not place your horse\\'s hooves on another entry card or leg tags.
 Entries without Entry Cards will be disqualified.
-Please do not use scraps of paper or Post-It notes -- 3" x 5" index cards ONLY.
+Please do not use scraps of paper or Post-It notes, 3x5 index cards ONLY.

 RAFFLES AND AUCTIONS: